supaglue-labs/supaglue/docs/docs/intro.md

 Supaglue provides 3 high-level patterns for building your product integration.
 These can be used independently or in combination:

 - **[Managed syncs](./integration-patterns/managed-syncs)** – sync data from your customers' SaaS tools into your application on a schedule.
-- **[Actions API](./integration-patterns/actions-api)** – create or update records in your customers' SaaS tools.
+- **[Unified API](./integration-patterns/unified-api)** – read and write to multiple third-party providers with a single API.
+- **[Actions API](./integration-patterns/actions-api)** – read and write to provider-scoped APIs that range from basic CRUD operations to complex actions.
 - **[Real-time events](./integration-patterns/real-time-events)** – subscribe to real-time changes in your customers' SaaS tools as a webhook.

 ## Use cases

 - **Lead scoring** - sync CRM records into your application to power your proprietary rules and AI/ML models.
 - **CRM enrichment** - log emails, tasks, and product usage metrics to your customers' CRM and sales engagement tools.
-- **Workflow automation** - trigger customer-facing notifications and workflows in real-time based on changes in their SaaS tools.
+- **Workflow automation** triggers real-time customer-facing notifications and workflows based on changes in their SaaS tools.

 ## How it works

 You can integrate Supaglue with your application in about 5 minutes via our [quickstart](/quickstart):

 1. Create a Supaglue Cloud account [here](https://app.supaglue.io/sign-up).